ifeelscam/Req-ooommmm/README.md

 ### Admin Commands

 ```
-/start - start the bot or get posts
+start - start the bot or get posts

-/batch - create link for more than one posts
+batch - create link for more than one posts

-/genlink - create link for one post
+genlink - create link for one post

-/users - view bot statistics
+users - view bot statistics

-/broadcast - broadcast any messages to bot users
+broadcast - broadcast any messages to bot users

-/stats - checking your bot uptime
+stats - checking your bot uptime
 ```

 ### Variables

 * `API_HASH` Your API Hash from my.telegram.org
 * `APP_ID` Your API ID from my.telegram.org
-* `TG_BOT_TOKEN` Your bot token from @BotFather
+* `BOT_TOKEN` Your bot token from @BotFather
 * `OWNER_ID` Must enter Your Telegram Id
 * `CHANNEL_ID` Your Channel ID eg:- -100xxxxxxxx
+* `CHANNEL_ONE` Your request to sub Channel ID eg:- -100xxxxxxx
+* `CHANNEL_TWO` Your request to sub Channel ID eg:- -100xxxxxxx
 * `DATABASE_URL` Your mongo db url
 * `DATABASE_NAME` Your mongo db session name
 * `ADMINS` Optional: A space separated list of user_ids of Admins, they can only create links